cbgithub/SimplestCalculator/README.md

 # SimplestCalculator
-This is a small side project application built using the <a href="https://msdn.microsoft.com/en-us/library/hh848246.aspx">MVVM</a> pattern.
+This is a small side project application.

-Built with C# 6 features, you must be running VS 2015 or Xamarin Studio to compile.
+Built using <a href="https://msdn.microsoft.com/en-us/library/hh848246.aspx">MVVM</a> pattern with C# 6 features, you must be running VS 2015 or Xamarin Studio to compile.

 ![alt tag](https://cloud.githubusercontent.com/assets/8529024/21974667/1cbf0614-db96-11e6-8471-54a278f29331.png)